SymfonyCasts/solid/sfcasts/staging-environments.md

 # Environments & Staging Machines

-Coming soon...

-What if you have a staging environment for your site or maybe a many staging environments where you can deploy different features?
-Should we also trigger builds for those?
-You might initially think that that's not that important, but because we do have these assertions, it would be nice to know if suddenly a new feature you're working on started causing your performance constraints to fail, it would be even cooler if your site, if your application uses get hub, if your get hub port requests have the Blackfire profile information attached right to it and we can totally do that.

-Getting your staging environment to create builds initially seems very simple.
-You would think, okay, I'll just go to my staging server and repeat, repeat the Blackfire set up for my production environment, but I don't want you to do that.
-I want your production environment to only be production and that's because I only want the builds here to be production bills.
-I want this to be a perfect representation of what production is.
-If we suddenly start having builds for our staging server, which maybe has different hardware on it, so they run slower or we introduce a performance bug, it's going to induce all kinds of failures here, noise here.
-And if we have a notification channels set up to tell us whenever we have a Blackfire build failure on production, we're going to start getting a lot of noise from that.
-So what we want to do instead is have a second environment and actually there's a few ways to do this.
-Well I have a second environment that we specifically for our staging machine and if you have multiple staging machines, we'll actually use that one environment for all of them.
-Exactly how you do this is going to vary on your infrastructure.
-Uh, but you'll see as we go along.

-No, forget about Blackfire for a second.
-Symfony cloud has a feature that's also called environments, but it has nothing to do with BlackLine environments.
-Basically what Symfony cloud allows you to do is deploy your different branches to different URLs.
-So right now we have just one branch master.
-So that means we have a one environment.
-So check this out.
-We didn't run Symfony and create and let's pretend we're working on a new feature.
-So what this is is going to do is this is to create a new local branch called some feature and then it's actually going to deploy that to Blackfire on a different URL.
-And the really cool thing about Symfony cloud is that that that the, this uh, deployment of this feature is going to be a clone of the master environment all the way down to even the database data.

-Well, fast forward this cool I'm going to finish is you can see it gives us the URL here.
-This is a different URL than we currently have on production.
-It's a totally different deployment.
-So I'll do the lazy thing here.
-I'll say Symfony open remote and it will pull up our feature branch deployed, which you can see as a clone of the production data.
-Now if you go and look at our production environments, you'll see that this did not create a new build.
-And that's because when we added the integration to Symfony cloud, we told it to only start a build when there is a new deploy to the master branch and I did that because I don't want these other branches to create deploys right inside here.

 All right, so now I'm gonna go over to the installing thing.
 I'm going to select a Symfony cloud and that will take us back over to the Symfony cloud documentation.
 Okay, now there's two bits of configuration that we originally set up.
 We use this